 Skyler and I reviewed and discussed the first iteration and then moved forward to finalize the redesign.

 The new page for his photography features a horizontal scroll of his favorite shots.
 All accessible upon opening the page no need to scroll down to see more.
 The header and footer remain the same throughout the site.

 Skyler's new 'about' page features a different headshot, setting a more serious and professional tone that I felt better reflected him and what he does for a living.
 Attention is brought to his name with its varying font and size and then to his bio that follows.

 Once you finish the bio his resume is right there at the bottom.
 I feel the page is set up to follow with the viewer as they read making it easy for them to access what they came to the 'about' page for.

 The final design for his homepage closely resembles the original homepage that we saw.
 It is a blend of my first redesign iteration and his original.
 The redesign utilized the header and footer navigations that his website was previously lacking and it just showcases his films, removing the clutter of his bio and stills added to the bottom of the page.

-Overall this was a very fun little project to do.
-Doing doing my course was nice too as I got to work on further developing my skills in Figma and Adobe.
-This probably took me about a week or so actually work broken up over a month or to while balancing my coursework.
-It was also nice to do 'client' work and gain some experience with that, going back and forth with Skyler and getting his input was really helpful to me and guided me to make changes and iterations before arriving at a final product.
-At the end of the day I was able to create a product that both he and I were happy with and I'm glad I got to help a friend out while gaining another portfolio piece that isn't another class project.
+This was my first job working with a client one-on-one.
+This was a great opportunity for me to work and gain some experience with that.
+Going back and forth with Skyler and getting his input was really helpful to me and guided me to make changes and iterations before arriving at a final product.
+At the end of the day I was able to create a product that both he and I were happy with and I'm glad I got to help a friend out while gaining some experience and work for my own portfolio.

 Check out Skyler Knutzen's website and his work here.